FireInsidE-fie/EPROM/learncpp.com.md

 Difference between objects and identifiers : identifiers hold the scope (and name) of an object.
 An identifier tagged onto an object makes a variable.
 ### 2.6
 Remember that **functions should always do one specific task only**.
+### 2.9
+Do not use `using` directives, since they're here only for including namespaces' entire symbols, it negates the entire point of namespaces.
+Just don't use them.
+### 2.10
+It's the pre-processor's job to clean the code for the compilation stage (removing the comments, processing include directives, etc...)
+### 2.11
+Source files that have a paired header should include said header. c++ standard headers are usually in the `<xxx>` format like `<iostream>`, and c standard headers are usually `<xxx.h>` like `<stdio.h>`.
+Of course, user defined headers are still formatted like "xxx.h", just like in C.
+Some standard headers include other standard headers. **Don't forget to include all headers you need explicitely.**